 And his precision shows as I think Dave Ellefson has one of the most noticeable and solid bass tones in metal, and in general, for that matter.

 History of Ellefson and Megadeth

 Dave ended the clinic playing 5 Magics, another track off the Rust in Peace album.
-I’m a fan of the majority of Megadeth’s albums, but Rust is album that changed everything, and a favorite of many.
+I’m a fan of the majority of Megadeth’s albums, but Rust is the album that changed everything and a favorite of many.